 Mohammad Nahavandian, the head of Iran’s Chamber of Commerce, rejected the move as “unjustifiable”, saying on Sunday that such sanctions would have reciprocal consequences.

 “The Iranian nation and those involved in trade and economic activities will find other alternatives,” Nahavandian said.

-The US and the EU have already pushed four rounds of sanctions through the UN over Iran’s nuclear programme and imposed unilateral measures that have deterred Western investment in Iran’s oil sector, making it harder to move money in and out of the country.
+The US and the European Union have already pushed four rounds of sanctions through the UN over Iran’s nuclear programme and imposed unilateral measures that have deterred Western investment in Iran’s oil sector, making it harder to move money in and out of the country.

-Imposing sanctions on the central bank would make it more difficult for Iran to receive payments for exports – particularly oil, a vital source of hard currency for the world’s fifth-biggest crude exporter.
+Imposing sanctions on the central bank would tighten that screw and make it more difficult for Iran to receive payments for exports – particularly oil, a vital source of hard currency for the world’s fifth-biggest crude exporter.